SharePoint/sp-dev-docs/docs/schema/data-defining-elements.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 A field is a column or an attribute containing information that a user can add to a list.
-Each list on a Web site based on Microsoft SharePoint Foundation has metadata stored in the database.
+Each list on a website based on Microsoft SharePoint Foundation has metadata stored in the database.
 The format of the schema is an XML structure, such as the following: